-- 98. Various characteristics have evolved to provide loss absorbency of the principal amount of a hybrid instrument.
-These include subordination, flexibility to cancel coupon/dividend payments with full access to waived payments, principal write-down features, convertibility into higher forms of capital and the fact that the instruments must not be taken into account for the purposes of determining whether the institution is insolvent. - 99.
+- 98.Various characteristics have evolved to provide loss absorbency of the principal amount of a hybrid instrument.
+These include subordination, flexibility to cancel coupon/dividend payment and full access to waived payments, principal write-down features, convertibility into higher forms of capital and the fact that the instruments must not be taken into account for the purposes of determining whether the institution is insolvent. - 99.
 The relevance of these loss absorbency mechanisms varies depending on the actual situation of an institution.
-Subordination, for example, is most important in a liquidation to ensure that hybrid holders' claims are not met before all more senior claims are satisfied.
-The write-down of the principal or the conversion of hybrids into instruments referred to in Article 57(a) at an appropriate trigger point, on the other hand, enables loss absorbency on a going-concern basis and may help the institution to recover.
+Subordination, for example, is most important in liquidation to ensure that hybrid holders' claims are not met before all more senior claims are satisfied.
+The write-down of the principal or the conversion of hybrids into ordinary shares at an appropriate trigger point, on the other hand, enables loss absorbency on a going-concern basis and may help the institution to recover.